jmonlong/manu-vgsv/manuscript.md

 The resulting total set of variants in VCF format and the linear reference genome were used to build the *construct graph* with `vg construct`.

 #### Construction of the *cactus graph*

-For the second graph (throughout the paper called *cactus graph*) an alternative graph construction methods directly from de novo genome assemblies was applied.
+For the second graph (called *cactus graph* throughout the paper), an alternative graph construction methods directly from de novo genome assemblies was applied.
 First, the repeat-masked PacBio-assemblies of the five selected strains were aligned with our Cactus tool [@1FgS53pXi].
 Cactus requires a phylogenetic tree of the strains which was estimated using Mash [@mH9pzoIn] and PHYLIP.
-Subsequently, the output file in HAL format was converted to a variant graph with hal2vg (https://github.com/ComparativeGenomicsToolkit/hal2vg).
+Subsequently, the output file in HAL format was converted to a variant graph with hal2vg ([https://github.com/ComparativeGenomicsToolkit/hal2vg](https://github.com/ComparativeGenomicsToolkit/hal2vg)).

 #### Calling and genotyping of SVs

 Prior to variant calling, the Illumina short reads of all 12 yeast strains were mapped to both graphs using `vg map`.
 The fractions of reads mapped with specific properties were measured using `vg view` and the JSON processor `jq`.
 Then, `toil-vg call` (commit be8b6dadac5372081ae54fad868458656258948e from March 20, 2019) was used to analyze the mapped reads of each of the 11 non-reference strains and to call variants.
-Thus, a separate variant callset was obtained for each of the strains and both of the graphs.
+Thus, a separate variant callset was obtained for each of the strains and both graphs.
-To evalute the callsets, a sample graph was generated for each callset using `vg construct` and `vg mod` on the reference assembly S.c.
+To evaluate the callsets, a sample graph was generated for each callset using `vg construct` and `vg mod` on the reference assembly S.c.
 S288C and the callset.
+A sample graph is a graph representation of the callset.
 Subsequently, short reads from the respective strains were mapped to each sample graph using `vg map`.
-The resulting alignments were analyzed `vg view` and the `jq`.
+The resulting alignments were analyzed with `vg view` and the `jq`.

 ## Discussion

 *Potential topics for the discussion.*

 #### Performance across datasets

-Although vg was overall the best genotyper in our benchmarks, other methods were superior in some datasets and some situations.
+vg was overall the best genotyper in our benchmarks.
+The other methods were superior in few datasets and situations.
-Some of these differences might be explained by the quality of the input SV catalog.
+This might be partly explained by the quality of the input SV catalog.
 The GiaB catalog is more curated and, specifically for deletions in non-repeat regions, Delly and BayesTyper were better at predicting genotypes compared to vg.
 This might be because the breakpoint resolution for this type of SV in these regions is better in this dataset compared to the HGSVC dataset which was derived mostly from long-read sequencing.
 Similarly, SMRT-SV2 performs better for deletions in the pseudo-diploid genome constructed from two high quality genome assembly of CHM cell lines.